 You have a special process combining some NLP exercises people can do to stop the mental addiction and some natural herbs to reduce the impact of the physical addiction.

 Your strategy is to create a blog and email list to specifically sell this process as a package that is sent in the mail in the form of educational DVDs and the natural herbs.

 1. How to sell to this customer group.

-We need to know the language to use, what sort of offer to make, what specific information people in this market look for and where they currently find it.
+We need to know the language to use, what sort of offer to make, what specific information do people in this market look for and where do they currently find it.

 The customer psychology tells us these things.

 2. What strategy to implement to sell our product.

 We know a blog and an email list can help us reach our target customer group, but before we can successful execute this strategy, we need to know exactly how it works and why it works.
 If you don’t know how all the pieces fit together, then you don’t understand the strategy.

 In other words – do you understand how the blog gets traffic?
 Do you know how to get people on to the email list and what emails to send?
 Do you know how these tools can sell the product? …and countless other questions like this.

 Most of these questions can be answered through research.
 My two courses cover much of this (Blog Mastermind and Membership Site Mastermind), however the answers are also buried in the archives of the blog you are reading now, and countless other blogs and internet marketing products and resources out there.
 You can also learn it through trial and error.